rachelmgray/rachelmgray.github.io/cv.md

 - *Statistically Inferring the Hubble Constant using Gravitational Wave Signals*, **BritGrav**, Portsmouth, UK  (Apr 2018)

 ## Seminars and colloquia
+- Seminar for University of Nottingham's Particle Cosmology and Gravity Seminar series, UK (June 2025)
+- Seminar to the University of Warwick's Astronomy Group, UK (Dec 2024)
+- Seminar to Liverpool John Moores University's Astrophysics Research Institute, UK (Nov 2024)
-- Colloquium speaker at University of Portsmouth's Institute of Cosmology and Gravitation (November 2023)
+- Colloquium speaker at University of Portsmouth's Institute of Cosmology and Gravitation, UK (November 2023)
-- Seminar for University of Southampton's Gravity Seminar series (November 2023)
+- Seminar for University of Southampton's Gravity Seminar series, UK (November 2023)
-- Seminar at Cardiff University, UK Nov 2022
+- Seminar at Cardiff University, UK (Nov 2022)
-- Seminar at University of Cambridge, UK Oct 2022
+- Seminar at University of Cambridge, UK (Oct 2022)
-- Seminar (online) for the Laboratoire Astroparticle et Cosmologie, Paris, France Oct 2022
+- Seminar (online) for the Laboratoire Astroparticle et Cosmologie, Paris, France (Oct 2022)
-- Seminar at Queen Mary University of London, UK Oct 2021
+- Seminar at Queen Mary University of London, UK (Oct 2021)
-- Seminar for the Center for Gravitation, Cosmology & Astrophysics, at the University of Wisconsin-Milwaukee, Wisconsin, USA May 2019
+- Seminar for the Center for Gravitation, Cosmology & Astrophysics, at the University of Wisconsin-Milwaukee, Wisconsin, USA (May 2019)
-- Seminar at LIGO Livingston, Louisiana, USA May 2019
+- Seminar at LIGO Livingston, Louisiana, USA (May 2019)

 ## Research Grants
 - Investigations in Gravitational Radiation, UKRI Consolidated Grant, 2025 - 2028, role: project co-lead.
 - ANR MRSEI project GWCats, 2024, in collaboration with L2IT, Toulouse; role: co-author [collaborative research funding, €30000 for 2 years]
 - CNRS AMORCE project GWGSC, 2024, in collaboration with L2IT, Toulouse; role: co-author [collaborative research funding, €10000 for 1 year]

+## Service Roles
+- LIGO-Virgo-KAGRA Cosmology Working Group Chair (June 2022 - present)
+- IGWN Program Committee member (May 2025 - present)
+- OzGrav Scientific Advisory Board member (July 2025 - present)

 ## Awards
 - Kelvin Prize and Medal (PhD thesis 2021)